Welcome to The Dandelion Effect podcast!

 Andy Vantrease 00:17

-Welcome to The Dandelion Effect podcast, a space for organic conversation about the magic of living a connected life.
-Just like the natural world around us, we are all linked through an intricate web, a never-ending ripple that spans across the globe.
+Welcome to The Dandelion Effect podcast a space for organic conversation about the magic of living a connected life.
+Just like the natural world around us, we are all linked through an intricate web, and never ending ripple that spans across the globe.
 Here we explore the ideas that our guests carry through the world, remember who and what inspired them along the way, and uncover the seeds that help them blossom into their unique version of this human experience.
-This podcast is in partnership with the Feather Pipe Foundation, whose mission is to help people find their direction through access to programs and experiences that support healing, education, community and empowerment.
+This podcast is a production of the Feather Pipe Foundation, whose mission is to help people find their direction through access to programs and experiences that support healing, education, community and empowerment.

 Andy Vantrease 01:04

 Welcome back to another episode of The Dandelion Effect podcast.
 I’m your host Andy Vantrease.
 And before we get into our guest today, I just want to thank you for tuning in week after week as we share conversations that aim to spark inspiration and really reach into the depths of the human experience.
 Please keep sending in your thoughts, feelings and feedback so we can know how this content is landing in your hearts.
 Today I’ll share a review from Carlos in Long Beach, California.
 He says, “It’s refreshing to listen to a podcast telling real stories of mindfulness making an impact on issues in today’s turbulent climate.
 The Dandelion Effect is raw.
 It’s inspiring, and I just love it.”
 Thanks so much, Carlos.
 And for all of you listening and sending in reviews, it totally lights me up to hear from you.
 So please keep sharing.

 Andy Vantrease 01:52